Car

 9. What is the monthly premium of the HollandZorg public health insurance together with the No-Risk I and No Risk II supplement, and how much money can I expect to save per year?

-Including the No Risk I and No Risk II package, the 2024 HollandZorg public health insurance has a monthly premium of 154,20 euro.
+Including the No Risk I and No Risk II package, the 2024 HollandZorg public health insurance has a monthly premium of 154,20 euro (164,70 euro in 2025).
 The average premium of the ‘Basisverzekering’ in 2024 is 150,- euro per month.
 So together with not having to pay for the excess ‘Verplicht Eigen Risico’ this ‘No-Risk policy package can save you more than 400,- euro easily.

 10. What are the conditions to apply for the HollandZorg public health insurance together with the No-Risk I and No Risk II supplement?